Degrees Top - Information Technology - Data Infrastructure

 More about this Degree

-To be eligible for admission into the Bachelor of Information Technology (Data Engineering) or the Diploma of Information Technology you must have at least ONE of the following entry requirements:
+To be eligible for admission into the Bachelor of Information Technology (Data Engineering) you must have at least ONE of the following entry requirements:

 - NSW HSC (Higher School Certificate) or equivalent